Hazor-Hellscream/Project-Hellscream-Info/README.md

 ## Discord

-Interested in helping "Project Hellscream" with Alpha testing please join our discord.
+Interested in helping "Project Hellscream" with Beta testing please join our discord, with our community of over 300 discord members.

 Discord invite link: https://discord.gg/CWCF3C9